 New AiR Sound Source

-Casio’s new AiR (Acoustic and intelligent Resonator) sound source provides unmatched realism and detail.
-This sound engine provides seamless dynamics for a remarkably expressive and powerful performance.
+Casio’s new AiR (Acoustic and intelligent Resonator) sound engine provides seamless dynamics for a remarkably expressive and powerful performance.
 The capacity of the installed memory has been largely expanded to allow longer samples and enhanced waveform data quality, while the Lossless Audio Compression technology allows reproduction of the original piano sample without deterioration of the original sound quality.
 Fine nuances such as the length of note reverberation and tonal colour are controlled by the player’s touch – just as on an acoustic piano.

 The sound produced by an acoustic piano is not only the sound associated with the individual keys that are struck.
 Other strings with frequencies closely associated with those producing the sounds will resonate as well, adding to the overall sound and giving the music a uniquely rich resonance.
 The new AiR sound source reproduces this resonance naturally through the use of a stereo resonance simulator for all 88 keys.
 The resonance created from using the damper pedal is also reproduced naturally across all 88 keys.
 A continuously variable damper system reproduces even the subtle changes in reverberation that occur in response to delicate pressure changes applied to the damper pedal.
 The resonance system allows players to perform with an unprecedented amount of expressive detail.